 You get unlimited access to the participating lounges as an American Express Platinum cardmember.
 Given that this card costs $450 per year, wouldn’t you rather pay for that and get all of the above, rather than pay almost $700 to Delta for access to just their lounge and nothing else?

 And that benefit is just the start.
 The Platinum also gives you…

-- Up to $200 in annual reimbursement for airline fees – Each year you can choose an airline to receive reimbursements for incidental fees, like checked baggage costs, in-flight meal and entertainment purchases, and so forth.
+- Up to $200 in annual reimbursement for airline fees for qualifying airlines – Each year you can choose a qualifying airline to receive reimbursements for incidental fees, like checked baggage costs, in-flight meal and entertainment purchases, and so forth.

 - Fine Hotels & Resorts Program – You get upgrades and benefits at over 700 hotels at no additional cost.
 These benefits include a free upgrade if available, late checkout, complimentary breakfast, and other perks which vary by property.

 - International flight companion tickets – On participating airlines (Delta being one of them) when you buy a qualifying business or first class ticket for an int’l flight, you can take a companion along – their ticket is free, you just pay applicable taxes/fees for it.
 To use this perk cardmembers just need to call AmEx Travel Services to book their flight.

 - $100 reimbursement for Global Entry – If you’re not familiar with this, it’s a program run by the TSA where “low risk” travelers coming back to the US can skip security lines and check themselves in thru customs.
 To apply for this the application fee is $100, but American Express will refund that for you.
 Obviously they can’t guarantee you will be approved, but since they’re paying you have nothing to lose.